Some-T/Lua/Useful Scripts for Lua/Debug Mode Love2D Sublime Text 3 Build Sytem/README.md

 ### File: Debug Mode Love2D.sublime-build

-Tested on Sublime Text 3 in Windows 10 only with `love2d directory` set via environment variables (although you can just replace this, the world `love` specifically on line 3 in the build system with the full path)
+Tested on Sublime Text 3 in Windows 10 only with `love2d directory` set via environment variables (although you can just replace this, the word `love` specifically on line 3 in the build system with the full path)

 ### File: conf.lua